Lixie-Labs/emotiscope-site/app_tour.md

 Too dim?
 Pull up.
 Too colorful?
 Pull down.
 You'll always see three Sliders on-screen at a given time, but you can always swipe horizontally to scroll through the **Slider Gallery**.

-Each slider can be used to customize the current light-show mode:
+Each Slider can be used to customize the current light-show mode:

 | Setting       | Description                                                                                                                                                                                        |
 |---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|